chinnuarya5858/Resturant-Booking-app/README.md

 # 🍽️ Restaurant Booking App

 A Django-based web application that allows users to book tables at a restaurant.
-This project supports full user authentication, admin management, and CRUD operations for bookings and tables.
+This project supports full user authentication, admin management, and CRUD operations for bookings.

 ---